-Are you still in a chocolate candy induced coma from Valentine’s Day?
-I hope you had an enjoyable holiday!
-Pip’s was a little brighter because her grade had a Valentine’s box contest for their party, and she tied for the “Most Creative” with this DIY Puppy Dog Valentine Box.
+Are you looking for an adorable box for collecting all those valentines?
+This DIY puppy dog valentine box will be the hit of your little Valentine’s classroom party!
+Pip’s grade had a contest for their Valentine boxes, and she tied for the “Most Creative” with this DIY Puppy Dog Valentine Box.
 I got the idea from Pinterest, but I couldn’t find any instructions for the actual construction, so we winged it.
-I know that it is too late to use this for this year, but you can always pin it for future use
+I wrote this tutorial so you don’t have to wing your own!

 Full disclosure: This is not hard, but it takes a LONG time to make!!
 I think I spent over 3 hours on it, and Pip was helping too!
 Here’s how we started out: